-Beginning in year 2, students will engage a professor as a Dissertation Chair.
-Working with their Dissertation Chair, students will create a problem statement for their dissertation.
+Students who have completed 18 credit hours of course work and have taken or are currently enrolled in LD8812, have the option to begin taking LD9000 level courses.
+Working with a Faculty Mentor, students will create a problem statement for their dissertation.
 This problem statement will guide their research as they collect data and complete a dissertation.
-The problem statement will be clear, concise, measurable, and practical.

-LD 9801-Dissertation Prospectus (1 credit hour)
+LD 9801-Dissertation Prospectus